Abdelhadi963/sharpsyscall/README.md

   SharpSyscall.exe --exclude-default --syscall-stdin NtCreateFile,NtOpenFile --stdout
 ```

-1. **--syscall-func** : read  functions names from an input file line by line parese the result in syscalls_XXXX_XXX.nasm file in current directory.
+1. **--syscall-func**: Read function names from an input file line by line and parse the result into a syscalls_XXXX_XXX.nasm file in the current directory.
-2. **--syscall-stdin** : read functions from stdin separated by "," and parse result to syscalls_XXXX_XXX.nasm file directory.
+2. **--syscall-stdin**: Read functions from stdin, separated by “,”, and parse the result into a syscalls_XXXX_XXX.nasm file in the current directory.
-3. **--exclude-default** : exclude the hardcoded list of functions usefull to when you are generating stubs for your specifc functions.
+3. **--exclude-default**: Exclude the hardcoded list of functions, useful when generating stubs for your specific functions.
-4. **--stdout** : write the output to stout so is not saved to any file.
+4. **--stdout**: Write the output to stdout, so it is not saved to any file.

 ## Usage example
-for the seek of our demo let's use syscall's to create a file.
+For the sake of our demo, let's use syscalls to create a file.
 ### generating NASM file
-so we need to generate assembly code for syscall invoked by the native API **NtCreateFile** we can add **NtOpenFile** too for arg parser test.
+So we need to generate assembly code for the syscall invoked by the native API **NtCreateFile**.
+We can add **NtOpenFile** too, for testing the argument parser.
 ```powershell
 .\sharpsyscall.exe --exclude-default --syscall-stdin NtCreateFile,NtOpenFile --stdout
 ```